waelchatila/greentable/README.md

 <% end %>
 ```

+Green Export and Green Printing requires *Nokogiri* to be installed.
+Add 'nokogiri' as a gem dependency to your project if you want to use greentable's export or printing feature

 ### Available Query Parameters

 * **greentable_id**=*any string* [REQUIRED].
 A unique html tag id to tell the rack middleware which greentable to extract.